python/devguide/developer-workflow/communication-channels.rst

 <https://github.com/python/cpython>`_ core developers.

 The Committers category is often used for announcements and notifications.
-It is also the designated venue for the core developer promotion votes (as the Discourse equivalent of the `python-committers`_ mailing list).
+It is also the designated venue for the core developer promotion votes.

 Tutorials for new users
 -----------------------